 Despite being little stick-like figures, the kids featured in the story are bursting with humorous personalities.
 You take on main missions but you also have side missions you can do.
 There are even little mini-games that can help you earn XP to boost aspects of your character, such as flight speed.
 The mini-games are cute, and their inclusion is a nice small distraction from the main game.
 You can also gamble your XP in a game of chance or a duck race!

 Tidal Tribe takes a small mechanic from other simulation games and built itself around it beautifully.
 It’s relaxing to play, simple to learn but deceptively complex to master and it has a lot of content.
 However, it puts all its eggs in one basket, if the concept of terrain manipulation isn’t appealing to you, the mini-games aren’t enough to make up for it.

 If you do think that concept sounds interesting, pick it up.
 You can feel the heart that its single developer put into it and its bursting with personality!
 It’s easily worth the small price tag!

 A review key was provided to Gideon’s Gaming by Sepia Rain.
-You can read about my review process here.

 - Unique gameplay based around manipulating water and waves to form lakes and rivers